 At the end of the school year we provide the children with 2 moving up afternoons in order to help with transition to their new classes.
 We also invite parents into school for one of these sessions giving them the opportunity to meet their children's new teacher and give them the opportunity to find out about expectations and routines prior to the summer break.

-We do not have an 'Open Day'; if people wish to come and view the school they can contact the bursar on 01282 812203 and make an appointment.
+We have an 'Open Day' in early October however if people are unable to make this day and wish to come and view the school, they can contact the bursar on 01282 812203 and make an appointment.

 Working Together